modernish/modernish/README.md

 If the command fails, the function installed by `harden` calls `die`, so it will reliably halt program execution, even if the failure occurred within a [subshell](#user-content-insubshell).

-`harden` (along with `use safe`) is an essential feature for robust shell programming that current shells lack.
-In shell programs without modernish, proper error checking is too inconvenient and therefore rarely done.
-It's often recommended to use `set -e` a.k.a `set -o errexit`, but that is broken in various strange ways (see links above) and the idea is often abandoned.
-So, all too often, shell programs simply continue in an inconsistent state after a critical error occurs, occasionally wreaking serious havoc on the system.
-Modernish `harden` was designed to help solve that problem properly.

 Usage: